gemma-butcher/ms4/README.md

     - The items saved by users will be saved in reverse chronological order by utilising a "through" model table on the ManytoMany field.
     - Products have a "popularity" field that updates on likes, and stock changes.
     - Products are sorted by both popularity and stock quantity.
-    - Delivery is €9 and is free above €60.
+    - Delivery is free above £50.
+Postage costs vary per products and per quantity and delivery destination.

 ### Users
 - Anonymous Users